 Natren has been researching the effects of beneficial bacteria since 1982, transferring that learning into new probiotic supplements and technology in their state-of-the-art pharmaceutical grade facility.

 Know how much you are getting.
-You would not want to take a vitamin supplement that that has plenty of vitamin A in it, but little or no vitamin B. Likewise; you need to ensure that you are getting the amount of probiotics needed to provide a health benefit.
+You would not want to take a vitamin supplement that has plenty of vitamin A in it, but little or no vitamin B. Likewise; you need to ensure that you are getting the amount of probiotics needed to confer a health benefit.
 Look for labels where the amount of each probiotic strain is guaranteed through to an expiration date.
 Avoid probiotic products that state "potency at the time of manufacture".

 The only "good" bacteria is a live bacteria.

 All probiotics species and strains listed have to be alive to confer a health benefit.
 The only way to test for living "good" bacteria is to measure what is called colony forming units (CFU).
 CFU measure the individual living bacteria that can divide and form other cells.